sslover/designing-for-data-personalization/syllabus.md

     * Sam
     * Soni
 * HW demos
-* 1-minute roundtable: Which datasets are you thinking about for design challenge 1?
+* 1-minute roundtable: Which datasets are you thinking about for design project 1?
 * Design Topic - Setting the Mood: Colors, Typography and more.
 * Finish p5js examples.
 Creating p5js objects.